adarshpatil1/smart-energyRL/README.md

 ## 🧠 Why Q-Learning?

 Q-Learning is simple yet powerful for environments with discrete state/action spaces like our smart home.
-It doesn’t require a simulation model and learns through exploration, making it ideal for:
+It doesn't require a simulation model and learns through exploration, making it ideal for:
 - Simple to moderate control problems
 - Fast convergence in low-dimensional state spaces